iiroj/iiro.fi/src/pages/2017-08-06---writing-styled-components/writing-styled-components.md

 ---
-title: Writing Styled Components
+title: "Writing Styled Components"
-date: “2017-08-06”
+date: "2017-08-06"
-slug: “writing-styled-components”
+slug: "writing-styled-components"
 ---

 Lately I have been working on projects that use [styled-components](https://github.com/styled-components/styled-components).
 It is a really nice library for manipulating and processing styles alongside the rest of your application.